The 20 Best Major Depression Doctors Near Me

 Offers Telehealth

-Madhukar Trivedi is a Psychiatrist in Dallas, Texas.
+Madhukar Trivedi is a Psychiatrist practicing medicine in Dallas, Texas.
 Dr. Trivedi is rated as an Elite provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Post-Traumatic Stress Disorder (PTSD), and Opioid Use Disorder.
-Dr. Trivedi is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Post-Traumatic Stress Disorder (PTSD), and Opioid Use Disorder.

 Elite in Major Depression